From Downsizing to Discovery: How One Family’s Transition Uncovered a WWII Hero’s Lost Legacy

 At Caring Transitions of Sun City, we don’t just help families sell belongings — we help them navigate life transitions with dignity.

-In Mrs. Hoog's case, this meant more than downsizing.
-Once we realized what had been uncovered, we felt a responsibility to help her understand her father’s legacy and pursue the recognition he never received.
+In this case, once we understood what had been uncovered, we felt a responsibility to help our client understand her father’s legacy and preserve it properly.

-We assisted Mrs. Hoog in organizing documentation, understanding the process, and preparing a formal request to the Board for Correction of Naval Records to correct this long-standing injustice.
+We assisted with organizing documentation, verifying records, and preparing a formal submission to the Board for Correction of Naval Records to address the long-standing gap in official recognition.

 This was never about publicity.
 It was about doing the right thing.